JESUS GENERATION’S EXEMPLARS

 JGen Members and Associates – UK & NZ – 1997-2003

-Beyond the initial household growth came as readers of the JGen vision began petitioning me for a way they could participate in our rule of life, but in their own local church and life-setting.
+Beyond the ambit of my initial household, growth came as readers of the JGen vision began petitioning me for a way they could participate in our rule of life, but in their own local church and life-setting.
 At first I ignored these requests, as I was entirely focused on beginning a gathered expression.
-However, the moment I set out to do that my “divine supply” immediately dried up.
-This synchronicity turned out to be a mercy, since if I had moved forward with a gathered expression at that time, I would have merely reinvented a celebration + cell church – a model already being provided d by others.
+However, the moment I set out to create a gathered expression my “divine supply” immediately dried up.
+This synchronicity turned out to be a mercy, because if I had moved forward with a gathered expression at that time, I how realise that I would have merely reinvented a celebration + cell church – a model already being amply provided by others.

-Meanwhile the petitions from non-local enthusiasts continued and eventually I felt I had to respond.
-Guided by what Francis of Assisi did in the 1200s, I allowed JGen to develop its own “secular order / associate structure”.
-So the joke was that JGen had a “third order” before we had a first or second!
+Meanwhile, requests from non-local enthusiasts continued and eventually I felt compelled to respond.
+Guided by what Francis of Assisi had done in the 1200s, I allowed JGen to develop its own “secular order / associate structure”.
+So, in the beginning, the joke was that JGen had a “third order” before we had a first or second!
 It turned out that allowing JGen Associates to form was the key that unlocked the vision and caused the life of JGen to mushroom.

-Only after five to six years as a network of Associates did our network of gathered expressions emerge.
+Only in our seventh year as a network of Associates did our network of gathered expressions begin to emerge.
 Once again this happened in response to requests.
 This time the request came from JGen Associates in the UK and Australia.
-So as you can see, at the heart of it, our journey and growth was essentially a shared exercise of following our noses.
-In reality this is the only “method” there is in organic church!
+In this way, our journey and growth was not the result of pre-meditation and design.
+It was essentially organic, a shared exercise of following our noses.

 Some snapshots of JGen Australia 2003-2009